Vicks Vaporub For Acne: Does It Work?

 Following are the ingredients in Vicks that could have led people to propagate its purported anti-acne effects.

-• Eucalyptus Oil: While people consider eucalyptus oil as a great essential oil, some studies favor it for acne treatment too.
-It is known to exhibit anti-inflammatory and antibacterial activity, thus eucalyptus oil might be helpful for acne (5).
+- Eucalyptus Oil: Some studies have shown that you may use eucalyptus essential oil for acne, owing to its anti-inflammatory and antibacterial properties (5).
 However, more research is warranted to further understand the anti-acne properties of the oil.
-Some anecdotal evidence suggests that eucalyptus oil may also irritate the skin.
+Anecdotal evidence suggests that eucalyptus oil may also irritate the skin.

 Vicks VapoRub has certain drawbacks.
 We have listed them below.